xyproto/shapes/README.md

 It is possible to add a triangle and get the coordinates as human-readable fractions.

-Here is an example program:
+Here is an example program, that animates three ASCII triangles and outputs coordinates as both floats and fractions:

 ```go
 package main